How technology shifts can give the first-mover advantage?

-What more could have solidified the indication to move towards smart watch market –
+What more could have solidified the indication to move towards the smartwatch market –

-The huge potential of domain attracted many new companies to enter in last 5 years.
+The huge potential of domain attracted many new companies to enter in the last 5 years.
 The contribution from these companies has risen exponentially.
 Keeping a watch on such an activity helps take decisions to enter into an unexplored domain.
-In smart watch domain, an average of 30% rise is observed in the patent filings of new entrants.
+In smartwatch domain, an average of 30% rise is observed in the patent filings of new entrants.
 This is indicative of their rising interest.

-You might be thinking what more can strengthen your decision about making the shift.
+You might be thinking about what more can strengthen your decision about making the shift.
 It hints about business potential in this direction.
 One clear indication would be the expansion possibilities.
-In the smart watch domain, it was observed from the research interest where different applications were covering a smart watch.
+In the smartwatch domain, it was observed from the research interest where different applications were covering a smartwatch.

 See it yourself –

-Most of the inventions focus on an integration of smart watch with other devices.
+Most of the inventions focus on the integration of smartwatch with other devices.
 Some of the most important ones include health monitoring features, navigation, and automobile control.
-Also, the activity gives hints that smart watch may emerge as an important pillar for smart homes for controlling various consumer electronic devices.
+Also, the activity gives hints that smartwatch may emerge as an important pillar for smart homes for controlling various consumer electronic devices.

-Also, you will find a handful of traditional watchmakers in the top 100 entrants of smartwatch market.
+Also, you will find a handful of traditional watchmakers in the top 100 entrants of the smartwatch market.

 Apple alone sold 12 million to 13 million watches in one year.
-Now you can imagine where this number could go if I consider sales figure of every smartwatch makers.
+Now you can imagine where this number could go if I consider the sales figure for every smartwatch maker.
 Imagine what Swatch, Tissot, Tag Heuer Fossil could have earned had they been the early movers.

 This is not the only case where companies lost a big bet, there are many.
 Ebooks, for example, affected the traditional book market.
-There are many technological areas where still is time to take action.
-Smart switches, for example, holds the potential to disrupt traditional switch industry, 3D printing, and many others.
+There are many technological areas where it still is time to take action.
+Smart switches, for example, holds the potential to disrupt the traditional switch industry, 3D printing, and many others.

 If you also want to spot the next technological shift in your business, shoot an email to [email protected] and we will align our next study to your work area.

 Authored by: Shikhar Sahni, AVP, Operations